 Enjoy an after-dinner cocktail at Missouri Spirits, offering custom-made vodka and whiskeys made from ingredients grown in the Midwest.
 Enjoy the spacious and welcoming venue as you swing, play games, or socialize.
 If you are not in the mood for Italian food, you get dinner here.
 Missouri Spirits serves shareable plates (pimento cheese, crab cakes, smoked pig nachos) and satisfying sandwiches such as the Fried Bologna Griller.

-My favorite spot in Springfield is the Golden Girl Rum Club, an upbeat place to have an Instagram-worthy premium rum drink and sing along to songs everyone knows and loves.
-Found in Springfield’s Park Central Square, Golden Girl Rum Club has a tropical party vibe that works remarkably well, despite being located in the Midwest.
+My favorite spot in Springfield was the Golden Girl Rum Club, an upbeat place to have an Instagram-worthy premium rum drink and sing along to songs everyone knows and loves.
+Found in Springfield’s Park Central Square, Golden Girl Rum Club has a tropical party vibe that works remarkably well.
 Adorable cups and mugs (plus vibrant bendy straws) that hold these tantalizing tikis and classic cocktails add to the festive spirit.
 Every city needs a Golden Girl Rum Club!

 Where to Stay in Springfield